SignPath/website/docs/product/editions-explained.md

 ### CI pipelines

-*Starter* subscriptions: one CI pipeline at a time.
+*Code Signing Starter*: one CI pipeline at a time.

-*Basic* subscriptions: one CI pipeline per available project at a time.
+*Code Signing Basic*: one CI pipeline per available project at a time.

 Additional signing requests submitted from CI pipelines may be rejected and have to be repeated later.